uduvudu/uduvudu/doc/templates.md

            };
     </script>

-For further deteail refer to the provided examples.
+For further details refer to the provided examples.